zuri-training/Team-Scorpionw2/README.md

 # Content Management System

-This platform allow user to create a basic website such as landing page, portfolio and etc. It also allow user to select from the available templates and customize it according to his/her wish.
+This platform is aimed at developing a user-friendly platform that enables users without any coding background or knowledge to create and customize their own websites in minutes.
+It also allow user to select from the available templates and customize it according to his/her wish.

 ## Features